trane-project/trane-cli/README.md

 - 6th string (low E): 3rd fret
 ```

 To show the current exercise again, you can use the `current` command.
-Now you can move onto the
+Now it's time to move onto
-next question.
-Questions are presented in random order and as you master the exercises you unlock
+the next question.
+Questions are presented in the order Trane schedules them and as you master the
-new lessons and courses automatically.
+exercises you automatically unlock new lessons and courses.

 ### Short reference for other commands.

 At its simplest, the previous commands cover much of the most common operations.
 The documentation
-(accessed with the `--help` or `<COMMAND> --help` commands) is pretty much self-explanatory for most
+(accessed with the `help` or `<COMMAND> --help` commands) is pretty much self-explanatory for most
 other commands.

 ```